PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Related Work

-In the past few years, there has been a surge of spectral clustering based algorithms which segment the data points by performing spectral clustering.
-Before that, some classical methods, such as $k$-subspace \cite{tseng2000nearest} and median $k$-flats \cite{zhang2009median}, assume that the dimension number of the underlying subspaces are given in advance.
+In the past few years, there has been a surge of spectral clustering-based algorithms that segment a set of data points by performing spectral clustering.
+Previous classical methods, such as $k$-subspaces~\cite{tseng2000nearest} and median $k$-flats~\cite{zhang2009median}, assume that the dimensionalities of the underlying subspaces are given in advance.
 This latent knowledge is generally hard to access in many real-world applications.
-In addition, these methods are usually non-convex and thus sensitive to initialization \cite{lipor2021subspace, lane2019adaptive}.
-Aiming to relax the limitations of the $k$-subspace algorithm, the majority of modern subspace clustering methods have been explored in the direction of spectral clustering \cite{shi2000normalized, von2007tutorial}, which recover the segmentation of data from an affinity matrix that captures whether a certain pair of data points is lying on the same subspace or not.
-While many early developed methods \cite{lu2018subspace, dong2019sparse, you2020self, hotta2020imvip} achieve better segmentation than classical clustering algorithms even without the latent knowledge, these methods produce erroneous segmentation results for data points near the intersection of two subspaces due to the dense sampling of points lying on the subspace \cite{yan2006general}.
-In this section, we first introduce previous subspace clustering approaches based on the spectral clustering method.
-We then describe some techniques of scalable subspace clustering methods for dealing with large-scale datasets, which are more close to our proposed method.
+In addition, these methods are usually non-convex and thus sensitive to initialization~\cite{lipor2021subspace, lane2019adaptive}.
+Aiming to relax the limitations of the $k$-subspace algorithm, the majority of modern subspace clustering methods explored have turned to spectral clustering~\cite{shi2000normalized, von2007tutorial}, which segment data using an affinity matrix that captures whether a certain pair of data points lie on the same subspace.
+While many early methods~\cite{lu2018subspace, dong2019sparse, you2020self, hotta2020imvip} achieve better segmentation than classical clustering algorithms even without the latent knowledge, these methods produce erroneous segmentation results for data points near the intersection of two subspaces due to the dense sampling of points lying on the subspace~\cite{yan2006general}.
+We now introduce previous subspace clustering approaches based on spectral clustering, then describe various techniques of scalable subspace clustering methods for dealing with large-scale datasets, which are closer to our proposed method.